Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: The Theorem

 \begin{claim} We may assume $G$ is simple. \end{claim} \begin{proofclaim} Let $G = G_\ell > G_{\ell-1} >\cdots > G_0 = 1$ be an $A$-minimal series for $G$; thus, each factor $G_i/G_{i-1}$ is either abelian or nonsolvable.

 We show $\ell = 1$.
 Assume not; then $\rk(G_i/G_{i-1}) < r$ for each $i$.
-Moreover, if a factor $G_i/G_{i-1}$ is \emph{solvable}, then $\rk(G_i/G_{i-1}) <r-3$ as otherwise $G$ would be solvable (since connected groups of rank at most $2$ are solvable).
-Consequently, Fact~\ref{fact.CDW} ensures that each abelian factor of the series is centralized by $A$, and minimality of $r$ ensures that each nonsolvable factor is also centralized by $A$.
-Thus, in this case, $[A,\ldots,A,G] = 1$, implying that $[A,G] = 1$, a contradiction.
+Moreover, if a factor $G_i/G_{i-1}$ is abelian, then $\rk(G_i/G_{i-1}) < r-2$ as otherwise $G$ would be solvable (since connected groups of rank at most $2$ are solvable).
+Consequently, Fact~\ref{fact.CDW} ensures that each abelian factor of the series (which is $2$-divisible by our assumption on $G$) is centralized by $A$, and minimality of $r$ ensures that each nonsolvable factor is also centralized by $A$.
+Thus, in this case, $[A,\ldots,A,G] = 1$, so as $A$ is simple, $[A,G] = 1$, a contradiction.

 We now show $G$ is quasisimple.
 As $\ell =1$, $G$ is equal to its generalized Fitting subgroup (which also equals the socle of $G$), so there exist definable, normal, connected, quasisimple subgroups $Q_1,\ldots,Q_k$ of $G$ such that $G=Q_1\oplus\ldots\oplus Q_k$.
-All $Q_i$ are connected, so $k\le r < n$.
-(In fact, $4k\le r<n$ by Fact~\ref{fact.SmallGroups}.)
+All $Q_i$ are connected, so $k\le r < n$ (in fact, $4k\le r<n$ by Fact~\ref{fact.SmallGroups}).
 Since $A$ acts trivially on sets of size less than $n$, $A$ normalizes each $Q_i$, so as $\ell =1$, $G = Q_1$ is quasisimple.